Vlad-PLK/vlad-plk.github.io/_posts/2025-09-08-Born2BeRoot.md

 **DevOps Mindset Development**: Started thinking like a systems administrator who needs to balance security, performance, and maintainability - crucial skills for infrastructure management.

-## 🔄 Daily Reflection
+## ⏭️ Next Steps & Closing Thoughts

 This felt like a significant step up from basic command-line work.
 Managing multiple interacting services and ensuring they're secure and performant requires a different level of thinking.

 The WordPress deployment was particularly satisfying - seeing a complete application stack come together on infrastructure I built and hardened myself.

-## ⏭️ Tomorrow's Plan

-Deep dive into networking fundamentals and system internals.
-I want to strengthen my understanding of how data flows through networks, how Linux manages system resources, and how to troubleshoot complex system issues.
+Next up: deep diving into networking fundamentals and system internals to strengthen my understanding of how data flows through networks, how Linux manages system resources, and how to troubleshoot complex system issues. 🛡️

-Time to master the foundational knowledge that makes advanced DevOps work possible! 🛡️